ma78/AWSarchive/README.md

 AWSarchive
 ==========

-This set of python scripts helps to transfer data from one AWS account to another
+This set of python scripts helps to transfer data from one AWS account to another.

+They will need to be run in a certain way.